 An initial consultation is required in order to allow the trainer to meet the dog and discuss further with you in order to set up the best training plan options for the dog.
 The initial consultation last between 30minutes to 1 hour.
 I never want the dog too be too stressed during the consultation so we only do it for the amount of time the dog is comfortable.
-The cost for consultation is between $30 to $50 based on the duration of it.
-A non-refundable fee of $10 is required after consultation is scheduled.
-Initial consultations may not be available until mid-February 2023, depending on your availability.
-We are more than happy to discuss scheduling options with you.
-You can email firstname.lastname@example.org.
+The cost for consultation is between $35 to $60 based on the duration of the consultation.
+A non-refundable fee of $15 is required after consultation is scheduled.
+This will count towards final consultation cost.

 Reactivity is commonly confused with aggression in dogs the occurs in response to a trigger.
 Many times, the dog is not intending to harm when triggered but they are using the behavior as a form of communication.
 Dogs cannot clearly communicate their emotions in a situation and tell us when they are scared, nervous, frustrated, angry, overly excited or over their threshold.
 They communicate this to us through their reactions and behavior.
 Common forms are barking, lunging, growling, and/or snapping but each dog’s behavior can look different.
 We should never punish our dogs for this behavior as they are only trying to communicate.
-Instead it is our job to acknowledge the behavior and work on adjusting how we handle the situation with our dog to help them respond differently.
+Instead, it is our job to acknowledge the behavior and work on adjusting how we handle the situation with our dog to help them respond differently.